 - Can describe pain and explain what caused it

-- Can describe the level of pain (no pain, a little pain, lots of pain)
+- Can describe the level of pain (none, a little, lots)

-- Will use distractions and play to relieve pain
+- Will use distractions and play to relieve it

 - Can more clearly describe levels of pain

-- Can use coping techniques to distract self from pain
+- Can use coping techniques to distract self from it

 - Use positive self-statements, such as “I’m OK”